Dear readers of ADxS.org, please forgive the disruption.

 A COMT gene test is offered for around €60 (as of 2019).
 We do not know whether testing several genes together is cheaper.

-Dopamine is degraded by both isoenzymes of MAO, MAO-A and MAO-B. In humans, degradation by MAO-A predominates in vivo (within the degradation by MAO), since hardly any dopamine reaches astrocytes where it could be degraded by MAO-B.
+Dopamine is degraded by both isoenzymes of MAO, MAO-A and MAO-B. In humans, the degradation by MAO-A predominates in vivo (within the degradation by MAO), because hardly any dopamine reaches astrocytes, where it could be degraded by MAO-B.

 but: there is hardly any DAT in astrocytes, so little dopamine enters them in vivo, where it could be degraded by MAO-B86

 All catecholamines - including dopamine - are susceptible to oxidation at their electron-rich catechol moiety.
 Besides MAO, enzymatic oxidation can further be caused by